KurtzmanLab/COVID19_GIST_HSA/README.md

 For the explanation of the file names, please check the "File_list_explanation.csv" file

-**For requesting GIST/HSA data for new/interesting COVID-19 related targets, please reach Dr.Kurtzman by simpleliquid@gmail.com**
+**if requesting GIST/HSA data for other COVID-19 related targets, please contact Dr.Kurtzman by simpleliquid@gmail.com**